Ready to apply for a rental property? An agent may ask you to provide additional documents to help with the application

 To do this, you’ll need to fill in a rental application form – either through Renter Resume or the agent’s system.
 You will need your additional documents on hand to complete this step.

 - Your identification: Come prepared with photo identification (your driver’s licence or passport), your Medicare card, birth certificate, car registration or health care card.

-- Professional/personal references: Supply names and contact details for people who will give you a positive recommendation.
+- Professional/personal references: Ensure you supply names and contact details for people who will give you a positive recommendation.
 Read more about choosing rental references.

 - Provide copies of recent rent receipts/rates notices.

 - Include a rental ledger that shows your ability to pay rent regularly and on time.

 - Provide copies of previous utility accounts.

 - Bank statements and payslips to show proof of income.
 Payslips could come from your employer or a Centrelink income statement.

 Did you know?
 You can attach all your additional documents to your Renter Resume!
 Get started at Rent.com.au today.

 In most cases, you’ll be required to achieve a minimum of 100 checkpoints before your application is considered.

 If you don’t think you will meet the 100 checkpoints, you should speak with the landlord/agent.

 Remember: Most agents have access to tenancy databases.
 These databases show if you have a listing against your name from previous tenancy leases.